May Menassa: Career

-May Menassa started her career as a TV presenter at Télé Liban.
+Menassa started her career as a TV presenter at Télé Liban.
 She was one of the first cast at this TV channel, since she applied when they were first opening the channel, although she didn't know very much about television and or about the requirements of the job.
 Her father was against this job at first because he thought that it was like an acting job.
 This pushed her father to go with her while applying for the oral and written exam where she was competing against 120 people, but she passed both superiorly.
 She worked for 8 years there as a TV host.
 However, she used to get disturbed by the limitations put upon her due to the nature of this job, such as time limitations.
 And she always wanted to get into journalism, yet she didn't know how to get into that field.

 One day she got a call from An-Nahar offering her a job to be responsible for the new section of entertainment they were planning on opening.
-This section discussed women related topics, which was the main subject concerned in May Menassa's TV shows.
+This section discussed women related topics, which was the main subject concerned in Menassa's TV shows.
 She directly accepted the offer feeling it was a way for her to work freely using pen and paper for expressing her ideas.